 Should I take money (Euros) to Ireland with me?

 We recommend obtaining about €100 in cash (denominations of 20s or smaller) from your home bank prior to your arrival in Ireland.
 You can then take out more money from an ATM as needed during your trip.

 When traveling in Ireland, one strategy is to use cash for smaller purchases and your credit card elsewhere.

 - Ireland has "Chip and Pin" technology for their credit cards.
 Irish people enter a PIN with all their credit card transactions.
 If you have a "Chip and Pin" credit card, you will be asked to enter your PIN with a transaction.

-- In nicer restaurants, you may see a "Service Charge" on the bill.
+- At restaurants and cafes with table service, a 10%-15% tip is customary, or more if the service was exceptional.
+In nicer restaurants, you may see a "Service Charge" on the bill.
 This equals a tip.

 A hearty and delicious traditional Irish breakfast is included in the tour price.

 - To give you time to explore restaurants and towns, you have free time each day for lunches and dinners.
 This give you the flexibility to find the food you like and spend what you want.
 When you arrive in a town, your tour guide will provide recommendations for pubs and restaurants.